 As we saw on the previous Error Estimation page, the standard error of the mean in a Monte Carlo estimate depends on , where is the number of samples.
-In the present discussion, is the number of photon packets reaching a detector.
-In addition, we have seen that photons that are traced but do not intersect the detector—i.e., do not generate a sample of the underlying pdf—do not contribute to the answer and are wasted calculations.
+In the present discussion, is the number of rays reaching a detector.
+In addition, we have seen that rays that are traced but do not intersect the detector—i.e., do not generate a sample of the underlying pdf—do not contribute to the answer and are wasted calculations.

-The general topic of importance sampling considers ways to generate and trace photons so that more photons reach the detector, thus increasing and thereby reducing the statistical error in the estimated quantity, while simultaneously reducing the number of wasted photons.
+The general topic of importance sampling considers ways to generate and trace rays so that more rays reach the detector, thus increasing and thereby reducing the statistical error in the estimated quantity, while simultaneously reducing the number of wasted rays.

 Let be the probability distribution function for variable .
-The basic idea of importance sampling is to ”over sample” the parts of the pdf that are most ”important,” i.e., those parts of the pdf that send photons in the direction of the detector.
-Those parts of the pdf that send photons (or photon packets) in directions away from the detector are under sampled.
-Thus more photons are sent towards the detector, which increases the number detected and therefore reduces the variance in the estimated quantity, and fewer are sent in directions that never reach the detector.
+The basic idea of importance sampling is to ”over sample” the parts of the pdf that are most ”important,” i.e., those parts of the pdf that send rays in the direction of the detector.
+Those parts of the pdf that send rays (often called “photon packets” in the Monte Carlo literature) in directions away from the detector are under sampled.
+Thus more rays are sent towards the detector, which increases the number detected and therefore reduces the variance in the estimated quantity, and fewer are sent in directions that never reach the detector.
 However, this process samples the pdf in a biased or incorrect manner compared to the physical process being studied.
-To account for the biased sampling of the pdf, the weight of each photon is adjusted to keep the ﬁnal answer correct.
+To account for the biased sampling of the pdf, the weight of each ray is adjusted to keep the ﬁnal answer correct.

 Mathematically, importance sampling is described as follows.
 The mean of any function of random variable is by deﬁnition